Waleed2660/springboot-learning-kit/tasks/Task 7 - Unit and Integration Tests.md

 Integration tests verify how different parts of the application work together in a real or production-like environment.
 While unit tests focus on isolated components, integration tests ensure that multiple components (controllers, services, repositories, and external systems) interact correctly as a whole.

-Using tools like Testcontainers, integration tests run with actual dependencies (databases, message brokers) inside Docker containers, providing a consistent and reproducible test environment.
-This approach helps identify:
-- Configuration issues
-- Data flow problems
-- External system integration failures
-- Transaction management concerns

-By testing with real dependencies instead of mocks, integration tests provide higher confidence that the application will function correctly in production.

 ### Integration Test Request Flow